wp-plugins/wordpress-social-login/readme.txt

 == Frequently Asked Questions ==

-= Do I need to add template tags to my theme? =

-WordPress Social Login will attempts to work with the default WordPress comment, login and registration forms.

-If you want to add the social login widget to another location in your theme, you can insert the following code in that location:

-`<?php do_action( 'wordpress_social_login' ); ?>`
+= Where do I find the plugin Documentation & FAQ ? =

+WordPress Social Login user guide and frequently asked questions can be found at http://bit.ly/TYy2CM

 == Screenshots ==